alaiacano/pmml-example/README.md

-This is a little demo project about how to apply PMML models in Scalding.
+This is a little demo project about how to apply [PMML models](http://en.wikipedia.org/wiki/Predictive_Model_Markup_Language) in [Scalding](http://www.github.com/twitter/scalding).
 I'll have an accompanying blog post up "soon."

 # Usage

+The first thing you'll need is a PMML file representing the predictive model that you want to apply.
+You can build that in R or any other language that will export to PMML.

-There's a `Predictable[T]` trait in here that you can use to extend a `case class`.
+Once you have that, there's a `Predictable[T]` trait in here that you can use to extend a class that represents a single observation.
 To configure your model, you'll need to specify three things:

   * `ClassifyFields` - Fields used for the classification
   * `PredictField` - Field to be predicted